Shicheng-Guo/BIS180L_web/_posts/2018-05-17-Illumina-Day-2.md

     igv.sh

-At the Linux command line.  **DO NOT START IGV BY CLICKING IN THE ICON.
-It will appear to work at first but won't actually work**
+At the Linux command line, or by clicking on the IGV icon at the bottom of the screen.

 ### Create a .genome file for IGV to use